garrandall/popular-music-data/tracks/can-t-knock-the-hustle-jay-z.md

 (Cause you can't knock the hustle)
 I'm just tryin to get mine, I don't have the time
 To knock the hustle for real
-Yo, y'all niggaz lunchin, punchin the clock
+Yo, y'all niggas lunchin, punchin the clock
 My function is to make much and lay back munchin Sippin Remy on the rocks, my crew, somethin to watch Nothin to stop, un. .stoppable
 Scheme on the ice, I gotta hot your crew
-I gotta, let you niggaz know the time like Movado
+I gotta, let you niggas know the time like Movado
 My motto, stack rocks like Colorado
 Auto off the champagne, Cristal's by the bottle
 It's a damn shame what you're not though (who?)
 Me